indigo-astronomy/indigo/indigo_drivers/agent_guider/README.md

 * The "P Controller* is stable and can be used alone.
 With sufficient **Aggressivity** it will always compensate for any random and systematic errors in a reasonable time.
 The *P Controller* is easy to tune and gives reasonably good results, this is why it is the default in indigo_guider_agent.
 However the guiding will not be as smooth as the guiding of a well tuned *PI Controller*.

 * Typically the *I Controller* will over correct as a result of its over reaction to the random errors and will eventually slowly settle, while oscillating around the set point.
 For that reason *I controller* should not be used without a *P Controller*.
-A good Proportional weight balance is essential for the smooth guiding.
+A good *P - I* balance is essential for the smooth guiding.

 Fine tuning a *PI controller* is a tricky busyness and the defaults should produce good results in most cases, so our advise is to change the settings with care.